-itself".
-91 Consequently, a political party must be able to promote a constitutional change on two conditions: firstly, the means used to that end must be legal and democratic; secondly, the change proposed must be compatible with fundamental democratic principles.
-92 In light of the above, the generic reference to the "fundamental principles of Constitution" provided in Article 16.4 of the Draft Law may result in unjustified limitations of the rights to freedom of association, freedom of expression and to political participation and should be reconsidered (see also paras.
-60 and 75-75 infra on the dissolution of political parties).
+the change proposed must be compatible with fundamental democratic principles.90 In light of the above, the generic reference to the "fundamental principles of Constitution" provided in Article 16.4 of the Draft Law may result in unjustified limitations of the rights to freedom of association, freedom of expression and to political participation and should be reconsidered (see also paras.
+60 and 74 infra on the dissolution of political parties).